-Our Board of Directors currently consists of eleven members.
-There are four directors in Class I, whose term of office expires at the Annual Meeting: Ms. Elizabeth Barrett, Dr. Arie Belldegrun, Mr. David Bonderman and Dr. David Chang.
-The Class I directors have been nominated for re-election at the Annual Meeting.
+Our Board of Directors currently consists of twelve members.
+There are four directors in Class II, whose term of office expires at the Annual Meeting: Ms. Deborah Messemer, Dr. Vicki Sato, Mr. Todd Sisitsky and Dr. Owen Witte.
+The Class II directors have been nominated for re-election at the Annual Meeting.

-Ms. Barrett, Dr. Belldegrun, Mr. Bonderman and Dr. Chang, each current directors of the Company who were appointed as directors by our Board of Directors, were each recommended for nomination to the Board at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board.
-Each nominee for director is to be elected at the Annual Meeting to serve for a three-year term until our 2025 Annual Meeting of Stockholders, and until their successor is duly elected and qualified, or until their earlier death, resignation or removal.
+Ms. Messemer, Dr. Sato, Mr. Sisitsky and Dr. Witte, each current directors of the Company who were appointed as directors by our Board of Directors, were each recommended for nomination to the Board at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board.
+Since three of the four nominated directors each serve on the Nominating and Corporate Governance Committee, each nominee abstained from the vote on the recommendation by the Nominating and Corporate Governance Committee applicable to him or her.
+Each nominee for director is to be elected at the Annual Meeting to serve for a three-year term until our 2026 Annual Meeting of Stockholders, and until their successor is duly elected and qualified, or until their earlier death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.
-Seven of our nine then-current directors attended our 2021 Annual Meeting of Stockholders.
+Ten of our eleven then-current directors attended our 2022 Annual Meeting of Stockholders.